Pluggable-Transports/Pluggable-Transports-website/_pages/transports/transports.md

 In this case, traffic is moved around the network using different paths to standard web traffic.
 One way of diverting traffic is known as "domain fronting".
 This approach leverages cloud platforms which are socially or economically difficult to block - it pushes traffic through a "front", which is commonly an IP address shared by many sites on the cloud provider.
 To effectively block an app using domain fronting requires blocking the entire cloud provider -- and every other service hosted by it.
 This approach has been less successful in the past couple of years, due to large cloud providers removing the ability to front using their services.

-While domain fronting was a popular method, leveraging cloud platforms to disguise the origin of traffic, changes in cloud provider policies have significantly reduced its viability.
+While domain fronting was a popular method, leveraging cloud platforms to disguise the origin of traffic, as well as changes in cloud provider policies have significantly reduced its viability.
 As a result, the focus has shifted towards more dynamic and resilient methods:

 - Bridges and Relays: Utilizing a network of bridges and relays that can be rapidly deployed and decommissioned.
 This approach relies on a distributed network of volunteers or automated systems to provide fresh entry points, making it harder for censors to block all access without significant collateral damage.